ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v33.md

 ## Updates for VMware vCenter Server instances
 {: #relnotes_v33-vcs}

-### Customizable host name prefix in additional clusters
+### Customizable hostname prefix in additional clusters
 {: #relnotes_v33-cluster}

-When you add a new cluster to an instance, you can choose to continue using the default host name prefix or to specify a new one for easy identification and management.
+When you add a cluster to an instance, you can choose to continue to use the default hostname prefix or to specify a new one for easy identification and management.

 For more information, see:
 - [Adding, viewing, and deleting clusters for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingviewingclusters#vc_addingviewingclusters-adding-network-interface-settings)